kill9zombie/elixir_dojo/DOJO.md

 end
 ```

+What happens when your run the `Dojo.actortest` function from the shell?
+I know it doesn't look very exciting but it's actually passing messages between the two processes.

 Let's build a MUD
 -----------------

 Ok, let's have a go at a really basic MUD.
 First create a new project with an OTP supervision tree:

+Don't do this in your existing 'dojo' directory, go back a directory first.
+This will create a new 'game' directory.
+Try this:

     mix new game --sup